halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

     * Reason: Because he told us to.

     * Looking back: This was definitely a good decision, even if we were not the ones who made it.
-Regular meetings definitely definitely helped us with motivation, since we did not want to go to these meetings empty handed.
+Regular meetings definitely helped us with motivation, since we did not want to go to these meetings empty handed.

 * We decided to have sprint plannings every two weeks, using Trello board to organize our work and track our progress.

-    * Reason: We needed to organize our progress somehow and from our experience, agile approach works best for great for small teams like this.
+    * Reason: We needed to organize our progress somehow and from our experience, agile approach works best for small teams like this.

     * Looking back: This was definitely a good idea, though in practice there were setbacks.
 As we all had personal lives, jobs and other courses, we were not able to schedule regular meetings, so we had to schedule the meetings ad hoc.
 For the same reasons the amount of time we could dedicate to the project varied wildly, so in some sprints almost nothing was done and in other sprints we did great progres.
 Still, overall, sprint plannings worked out great, as when there was little done in one sprint, we had extra incentive to work in the next one, else we would fall behind.
 So if nothing else, this helped us track our overall progress.

 * We failed to create a proper prioritized backlog of tasks in Trello.
 We had an Excel table with features we needed to implement and updated from time to time.

-    * Rason: No idea.
+    * Reason: No idea.
 We already had the Excel sheet, creating the appropriate tasks would have been easy.
 But none of us did that.

     * Looking back: This was definitely a bad idea.
 The Excel sheet was not updated often enough and since Trello did not have all the tasks in the backlog, we had no idea how many tasks were still left.
 Also, there were several times when we thought we had all the features, someone checked the specification and found something we did not do yet.
 This would not have happened if we took the time to fill the Trello board with tasks.